 There are four elements to the new honours program

-- Completion of a new online unit in final year in either semester 1 or 2 (you choose the semester you wish to study) (Honours Research methods (HRM)).
+- Completion of LAH401 Honours Research Methods an online unit in final year in either semester 1 or 2 (you choose the semester you wish to study).
 This unit is in addition to what you need to complete to get a law degree.
 Students not in the honours program will not do this unit.
-HRM should preferably be completed before, or at the same time as the major research component.
+You should complete LAH401 at the same time as the major research component.

 - Completion of a Minor Research Component in an LAWXXX coded unit (penultimate or final year, unit must be identified as an honours unit – at least 50% assessed by assignment, assignment word length of 2,000 words plus).
 This unit counts as one of your normal elective choices.

 - Completion of a Major Research Component in an LAHXXX coded unit (final year only, identified as an honours unit).
 If seeking to get Firsts, this unit must be LAH679 (14,000 word paper).
-If on track to get Seconds, this unit must be a LAHXXX unit (though not LAH679) that has a 5,000 word research paper.
+If on track to get Seconds, this unit must be LAH601 (5,000 word research paper).
+The Research Paper for LAH601 must be linked to a Law elective that is being offered in that Semester.
 This unit counts as one of your normal elective choices.